 If you answered NO to most of the questions (especially the first 3), I can tell you with great confidence (and years of experience) that your church should NOT use QB.
 Many church leaders have told me that Quickbooks was either overkill or just too much for them to have to learn for what they actually needed.
 When it comes to tracking funds, some leaders have even expressed to me that it just didn't work the way they needed it to.

 Church leaders need an accounting program that's made for churches out of the box.
 They don't have time to learn and understand how to use a complex platform only to have to tweak it to make reports properly work.
 Thankfully, there are dozens of accounting programs available that are made specifically for fund accounting that are infinitely better for this use case.

 If this is you, here's an article on the 4 Best Church Accounting Software Options that I think you'll find helpful.
 As you do your research, Look for a platform that has features like memorized transactions, transaction attachments, and bank import.
 I can't stress the following enough though; steer clear of companies that charge extra for support or have high monthly costs or "setup" fees.
 Those are BIG red flags. 🚩

 Now I know what you're thinking... okay Wes, now is the time you're going to tell me to reach out to the ChurchTrac sales team right?

-This was just a friendly PSA for helping leaders decide whether or not their church should use Quickbooks.
-Besides, ChurchTrac doesn't have a sales team anyways.
+This is a friendly PSA to help leaders decide whether or not their church should use Quickbooks.
+Besides, ChurchTrac doesn't have a sales team.